-This confirmation letter (“Confirmation Letter”) and Attachments A, B, and C which are attached hereto and incorporated herein by this reference shall confirm the agreement reached on between (“TVA”) and regarding EPMI’s sale of the Options to TVA under the terms and conditions that follow:
+This confirmation letter (“Confirmation Letter”) and Attachments A, B, and C which are attached hereto and incorporated herein by this reference shall confirm the agreement reached on May ___, 2001between Tennessee Valley Authority (“TVA”) and Enron Power Marketing, Inc. (“EPMI”) regarding EPMI’s sale of the Call Options to TVA under the terms and conditions that follow:

-EPMI (“Seller”) if (“Buyer”) , subject to the terms and conditions of this Confirmation Letter.
+EPMI (“Seller”) is obligated to sell and deliver if T V A (“Buyer”) exercises its option to purchase and receive, subject to the terms and conditions of this Confirmation Letter.